Developing Mental Health in Primary Schools

 The Role of Primary Schools in Positive Mental Health

 Promoting good emotional health and wellbeing of children is an increasingly important function in schools, is now recognised as a shared responsibility and most importantly promoting good emotional health, preventing mental health issues and identifying mental health problems early is essential.
-Consequently, better basic knowledge of mental health is needed throughout primary schools and in addition school staff require sufficient support, time and resources to develop their knowledge and expertise.
+Consequently, better basic knowledge of mental health and wellbeing is needed throughout primary schools and in addition school staff require sufficient support, time and resources to develop their knowledge and expertise.

 Worth-it and Mental Health in Primary Education